bobanetwork/boba_legacy/boba_documentation/developer/xdomain-tx-status.md

 ]
 ```

-## 4. Using Third Party Analytics
+## Using Third Party Analytics

-Some teams prefer to use providers such as https://thegraph.com/en/, which is available on Boba as well.
+Some teams prefer to use providers such as [The Graph](https://thegraph.com/en/), which is available on Boba as well.